microsoft/vcpkg-docs/vcpkg/consume/git-registries.md

 libraries from the public curated registry at <https://github.com/Microsoft/vcpkg>.
 You can add third-party or private registries to make additional packages available to install.

-For information on creating your own registries, read the [registries](../maintainers/registries.md) documentation.
+For information on creating your own registries, read the tutorial to [publish packages to a registry](../produce/publish-to-a-git-registry.md).

 Registries are configured using a [`vcpkg-configuration.json`](../reference/vcpkg-configuration-json.md) file.